December 30, 2020

 Young people are very vulnerable road users.
 In 2018, 45% of all road fatalities in Cambodia were road users between the ages of 15 – 29.
 This vulnerability is echoed across the globe, with road crashes the leading cause of early death and years spent living with disabilities for people aged 10 – 24 in 2020.
 These statistics indicate an immediate need for intervention to instill better road user behavior and practices in young people.

-To ensure the sustainability of the Safety Delivered program, AIP Foundation conducted a second Training of Trainers (ToT) program in COVID-19 prevention context with only 20 faculty staffs at 20 universities in Phnom Penh.
-Faculty staff and other relevant participants received technical skills, materials and knowledge to pass down to their students, and support to serve as positive road safety role models on campus.
+To ensure the sustainability of the Safety Delivered program, AIP Foundation conducted a second Training of Trainers (ToT) program in COVID-19 prevention context with only 20 faculty members at 20 universities in Phnom Penh.
+Faculty members and other relevant participants received technical skills, materials and knowledge to pass down to their students, and support to serve as positive road safety role models on campus.
 Participants were able to listen to and learn from previous trainees who have implemented the training activities at their workplaces.

 Through the Safety Delivered program, AIP Foundation is working to promote better road safety practices with young people.
 “Youth are the most vulnerable demographic on our roads.
 Safety Delivered program intends to create a change in road safety attitude.
 That begins by empowering youth to teach themselves and their peers, especially at university.
 AIP Foundation will give the tools and technical advice so that students can lead this generational change,” Mr. Pagna Kim, Country Director of AIP Foundation in Cambodia.